Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: Image Coaddition

 \section{Image Coaddition}

 In this section, I study and discuss linear image coaddition.
 In Sections~\ref{ss:2-image} and \ref{ss:3-image}, I examine the coaddition of two and three 1D images, respectively.
 Then in Section~\ref{ss:2d-fic}, I describe how to generalize Fast {\sc Imcom} to 2D.
-In Section~\ref{ss:dither}, I explain the implications for dithering patterns of Roman surveys, which may apply to other instruments as well.
+In Section~\ref{ss:dither}, I explain the implications for dithering patterns of Roman surveys (extrapolated from 1D to 2D), which may apply to other instruments as well.

 Figure~\ref{fig:imcom_mats2} presents a set of {\sc Imcom} matrices for the coaddition of two images.
 The upper left and lower right quarters of the ${\bf A}$ matrix shown here are identical to that shown in Figure~\ref{fig:imcom_mats1}.
 Likewise, the left (right) half $-{\bf B}/2$ matrix shown here is identical to the upper (lower) half of that shown in Figure~\ref{fig:imcom_mats1}; the number of output pixels is halved to make sure that each of them is between the central two pixels of each input image, as described in Section~\ref{ss:setup}.
 As for the ${\bf A}^{-1}$ matrix, there are significant stripes in horizontal, vertical, and diagonal directions.
 While it is hard to develop an intuitive understanding of individual ${\bf A}^{-1}$ elements, we see that the resulting ${\bf T}$ matrix has similar patterns to those in Figure~\ref{fig:imcom_mats1}.
 Throughout Section~\ref{ss:2-image}, {\sc Imcom} results come from such matrices; the matrices for Section~\ref{ss:3-image} have different dimensions but do not contain new patterns, hence a dedicated figure is not included in this paper.